shibinup/Document-Upload-RAG-ChatBot/README.md

 1. Upload PDF

-The user uploads a PDF through the FastAPI API.
+The user uploads a PDF through the React js frontend to FastAPI API.

 PDF
  ↓